 List uses of water in your institute Basic usages of water in campus are.

 Drinking, Gardening, Toilets and Others.

-And total consumption is 90 KL/month How does your institute store water?
-Are there any water saving techniques followed. in your institute?
-Underground Water tank installed for storage of water.
-To avoid overflow of water- controlled valves are provided in water supply system If there is water wastage, specify why and How can the wastage be prevented /? stopped?
-No Write down few ways that could reduce the amount of water used in your institute By Following ways:1.
-RWH, Close the taps after usage.2.
-Push cock are used in all common bathroom.
+And total consumption is 90 KL/month

+How does your institute store water?
+Are Underground Water tank installed for

+there any water saving techniques followed. storage of water.
+To avoid overflow of waterin your institute? controlled valves are provided in water

+supply system

+If there is water wastage, specify why and No

+How can the wastage be prevented /?

+stopped?

+Write down few ways that could reduce the By Following ways:

+amount of water used in your institute 1.
+RWH, Close the taps after usage.

+2. Push cock are used in all common

+bathroom.

-3. Maintenance and monitoring of valves in supply system to avoid. overflow, leakage and spillage 4.
-Water Conservation awareness for new students
+3. Maintenance and monitoring of

+valves in supply system to avoid.

+overflow, leakage and spillage

+4. Water Conservation awareness for

+new students

 Does your institute harvest rainwater?
 Yes

 Does your institute use recycled water Yes